xdevplatform/open-evolution/001-keyed-expansions.md

 ### Do nothing

 Doing nothing will keep the need to perform lookups on each request payload; developers may end up creating additional structures to optimize lookups in case of high usage, which adds complexity for those developers who use the API on a large scale.
 For every developer, regardless of their expertise, it's an unnecessary obstacle that can be removed, so they can focus on less foundational issues.
-In the longer term, this can be a hurdle for all developers who use he API in large volumes.
+In the longer term, this can be a hurdle for all developers who use the API in large volumes.

 ### Expand objects in-place